wareya/DIY-Gaming-Mouse/Readme.md

 - Finish the debouncing algorithm; right now, it doesn't reject rare forms of bounce (ON-to-OFF bounce, as opposed to ON-to-MIDDLE bounce, which it DOES reject)
 - Configurable DPI (currently hardcoded at 1200)
 - - To change it in the firmware code, edit the `spi_write(REG_CONFIG1, 11); // 1200 dpi` line, replacing 11 with your dpi divided by 100 minus 1, e.g. 7 for 800 dpi, 3 for 400, 14 for 1600, etc
-- "fun" optional features like WMO-style diagonal jaggy removal or optional in-formware acceleration, angle snapping, smoothing, etc
+- "fun" optional features like WMO-style diagonal jaggy removal or optional in-formware acceleration, angle snapping, cinematic smoothing, etc

 ## Required skills